OH1KK/Aokwevision-AK-HD54F25/readme.md

 4 inch Mini Size 5MP 4MP outdoor Onvif Network H.264/265 IP PTZ camera speed dome 30X zoom ptz ip camera 60m IR nightvision

+## Username and password

+Default username is admin and password is blank.

+Note: even you change those, there is invisible hardcoded account that gives you access to admin interface.
+Username and password is HANKVISION_2016

+This camera is very insecure.
+Keep your camera in isolated private network, and do not expose management interface (or telnet, or port tcp/10081) directly to internet!

 ## Camera Stream

 You can watch camera stream from camera using videolan media player